Mickky Pacheco: Personal life

 Belonging to a Catholic family, Pacheco claims to be from a "very poor family".
 He dropped out of school in 1981 when he was in seventh standard, and became a tailor "to support his family".
 Later he moved to Bahrain and the US.
 Pacheco says that he is still a fashion designer, and owns a showroom in Paris.
 Pacheco is a fan of Tupac Shakur and Snoop Dogg, and was a bass guitarist in a local band.
 Pacheco was the owner of a football club Fransa-Pax FC, which was dissolved in March 2006 as a protest against the All India Football Federation.

 Reception

 Pacheco has been involved in various controversies, and has ten criminal cases registered against him.
-In June 2006, Pacheco slapped a junior engineer Kapil Natekar for not attending his personal assistant's call.
-Pacheco was sentenced to imprisonment for six months.
 In June 2010, he was arrested over his alleged involvement in the suicide of his girlfriend Nadia Torrado.
 He was forced to resign from his ministerial post in the then Indian National Congress-led government, but was later given a clean chit due to absence of evidence.
 His estranged wife Sara Pacheco accused him of bigamy under the Protection of Women from Domestic Violence Act, 2005.
 Other cases against him are road rage, abusing and threatening a traffic police constable in Margao, forgery in property deals, and extortion of ₹3.69 lakh from a casino in 2009.

 Pacheco was probed by the Central Bureau of Investigation when the United States' Bureau of Diplomatic Security alleged his involvement in illegal immigration of Goan youth and a money laundering racket.